For more information please contact the Deputy Clerk at 613.258.9569 Ext 171.

 - Assist in prioritization of trail development; and

-The Committee shall be comprised of a minimum of 4 and a maximum of 9 volunteer members and up to 2 member of Council, all of who have voting rights.
-A staff person(s) from Parks, Recreation & Culture may also attend meetings as a liaison(s) to the Municipality.
+The Committee shall be comprised of a minimum of four (4) and a maximum of nine (9) volunteer members, the Mayor as an ex-officio member, and up to two (2) members of Council, all of whom have voting rights.
+A representative from the Ferguson Forest Centre and the Kemptville Campus Education and Community Centre may be appointed at the discretion of Council.
+A staff person(s) from Parks, Recreation, and Culture may also attend meetings as a liaison(s) to the Municipality.

 In considering the appointment of members to the Committee, Council shall consider the following: